At less than 10 km from village Kugti, began what’s otherwise known as the ‘second-largest sanctuary in the state of Himachal Pradesh’.

 “There is no phone reception in the village.
 In winter, there’s no electricity either,” the person added.

 I would recommend Kugti to those who enjoy visiting remote Himalayan villages.
-A one day trip, no matter in what season, is enough to explore the surrounding and understand the hardships of the day-to-day life in the higher Himalayas.
+A one-day trip, no matter in what season, is enough to explore the surroundings and understand the hardships of day-to-day life in the higher Himalayas.

 Most families in Kugti are self-sufficient, and it is not hard to guess how, or Why!
-From keeping livestock to growing their own food, life in Kugti feels harmonious to nature.
-Mules are, to the date, still used to carry essentials.
+From keeping livestock to growing their own food, life in Kugti feels harmonious with nature.
+Mules are, to date, still used to carry essentials.

 My Trip To Kugti Village